idvoretskyi/ukrainian-voice-transcriber/README.md

 ---

-🇺🇦 Made with ❤️ for Ukrainian content creators
+Made for Ukrainian content creators